ritesh/blog-source/content/about/index.md

 ---
 {{< figure src="/images/1.jpg" title="Man sitting outside an M& S store in Glasgow" >}}

+Hi!
+I'm Ritesh Sinha.
+I work with computers and am easily distracted.
+This blog is a collection of posts from different sites, and you'll find a mix of technical and non-technical content.

-Hello!
-Thanks for taking the time to visit my blog, which I'm not good at updating.
-If you want to chat email me at riteshkumarsinha AT gmail dot com.
-Not so good with twitter these days!
+If you want to chat, email me at my first name AT hey DOT com.